Pokemon TCG Simplified Chinese for Mainland China - Going "All-in"! (February 2023 Update)

 The First Expansion - Battle Elite

 Released on December 16th, Battle Elite (CSM1.5 C) is the expansion to the first set release.
 Apart from being contender for ugliest box/pack art in Pokemon TCG history, there are a couple noteworthy cards to call out!
 First is Full Art Lisia, highly sought after from Japanese set Sky-Splitting Charisma (SM7).
 Second is Rainbow Lugia, chase from Japanese set Explosive Impact (SM8).
 As a result of good fortune, both were pulled by yours truly (photos below).
-Full set list from Bulbapedia.
+Full set list from Bulbapedia, and below.

 Eevee GX Gift Box